-Penalties for Murder in Chicago
+Sentences for Murder in Illinois

 A conviction for first-degree murder carries a mandatory minimum sentence of 20 years in prison.
 This means that if you are convicted of first-degree murder in Chicago you will spend no less than 20 years behind bars.
 Without aggravating factors, first-degree murder can be punished by a maximum of 60 years in prison.

 Certain aggravating factors can cause a sentence for first-degree murder to increase.
 Prosecutors can charge you with aggravated first-degree murder if: